 Choose a wine that has flavors you enjoy

 Wines of a varietal share basic characteristics.
 Merlots, for example, typically have varying degrees of ripe fruit aromas–cassis, raspberry, black cherry, and plum–along with herbaceous or spicy “notes.”
 For example, some merlots have a woody or smoky/char flavor resulting from the toasted oak barrels in which they’re aged.
 Pinot Grigio typically has a dry and tart Old-World style.
 Pinot Gris, made from the same grape as pinot grigio, typically has a fuller-bodied, and sometimes “off-dry” (sweeter), New World style.
 So, don’t write off a varietal because of a few bottles you didn’t like.
 You might not have experienced its range of styles or quality.
 But even within a varietal, wines can differ quite a bit because of their style: characteristics derived from the wine-making process.

 Try to match your white wine selection with the food that you’ll be eating

 Although particular wines are often associated with particular foods (as in the proverbial white-wine-with-fish rule), good wine pairing often has as much to do with sauces or a food’s preparation as with the underlying fish, meat, or fowl.
 For example, spicy dishes can work well with off-dry wines that are low in tannins.
 A classic pairing for rich, fattier foods, including red meat, is a tannic reds such as cabernet sauvignon.
-Full-bodied wines (such as most cabernets and merlots) generally complement rich dishes, while fruity-style wines (such as Sauvignon blancs or pinot grigio/gris) work with lighter fare, such as grilled fish.
+Full-bodied wines (such as most cabernets and merlots) generally complement rich dishes, while fruity-style wines (such as Sauvignon blanc or pinot grigio/gris) work with lighter fare, such as grilled fish.
 Fairly simple wines work well on their own as aperitifs.
-The more complex a wine, the wider the range of food flavors that will complement or enhance it.
+The more complex a wine, the wider the range of food flavours that will complement or enhance it.